KOSASIH/Cybot/README.md

 Cybot's software does not only protect businesses from attacks, it also helps them improve their own performance.
 It works by identifying areas where companies can increase their security protocols and by showcasing ways in which they can

+# Value Proposition

+Cybot Technology – AI Cyber Security and Auto Fraud Detection: Cybot Technologies Ltd is an innovative globally Indonesia based Cyber Security & Anti-Fraud Detection Company, created to provide disruptive solutions to existing cyber security & anti-fraud detection challenges.
+We have developed a pioneering, AI/IA driven ‘Intelligent Threat Detection system’ for real-time monitoring of uploaded content for malware and malicious code.
+We also provide a solution for assessing the potential risk of online transactions from both a consumer and merchant perspective.
+Our solutions are being used within the public sector, online retailers & major brands globally".